Soltony/NibSkill/SRS.md

 - **Constraints**:
   - The application must be built using Next.js, React, and Prisma.
-  - Deployment will be on Firebase App Hosting.
+  - Deployment will be on a serverless web hosting platform.
   - Payment integration is exclusively with the NIB Payment Gateway.
 - **Assumptions**:
   - A stable internet connection is available for users.